danielw97/stardew-access/docs/README.md

 <!--todo: add this link to the wiki once there's info for developers. https://github.com/khanshoaib3/stardew-access/wiki-->

+## Features

+Below is an overview of what Stardew Access can do.
+Check out [the features page](features.md) for a full list.

+### Game Narration

+Tap into your screen reader to narrate menus, tiles, character dialogue, chests, health, money, time of day, and much more to play Stardew Valley without sight!

+### Tile Viewer

+Know what's in front of and around you.
+Stardew Access will automatically read the tile you face.
+Want to see the rest of the map?
+Move the tile viewer anywhere you like and explore!
+Stardew Access will read doors, crops, buildings, animals, farmers, and more with configurable options.
+Stardew Access also supports reading user-defined objects, great for mods.

+### Object Tracker

+Browse through all objects on a map, organized by category and proximity, and get location information or automatically travel to the object of your choosing.
+Store favorite locations on each map for easy access with less searching!

+### Grid Movement

+Automatically snap your farmer to the tile grid when walking around.
+Great for planting crops and cleaning up your farm!

+## Installation

+In order to use Stardew Access, you must first own a copy of Stardew Valley on Windows, Mac or Linux.
+Stardew Access does not support other platforms at this time.
+Check [the setup page](setup.md) for required dependencies and installation instructions.
+Check out [Accessible Stardew Setup](https://github.com/ParadoxiKat/AccessibleStardewSetup/releases/latest) for a streamlined, automated installation process.

 ## Useful Links

 - [Stardew Valley Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki)